larics/sphero_simulation/sphero_stage/README.md

 ### Usage
 1. Specify the map name, number of robots and their initial positions distribution within the map in `launch/launch_params.yaml`.
 2. Run the `launch/start.py` script.
 It will load the launch parameters, create the final world file and launch the simulator, map server, and the node for simulated TF.
 (If running it directly, remember to start `roscore`.
 Otherwise, add it to some launch file.)

+### Step-by-step example
+1. Leave all the values on their default settings.
+1. In the 1st terminal: `roscore`
+1. In the 2nd terminal: `rosrun sphero_stage start.py` - A window with the simulator should open.
+1. In the 3rd terminal: `rosrun teleop_twist_keyboard teleop_twist_keyboard.py cmd_vel:=robot_0/cmd_vel` - Now you can control one of the robots by sending keystrokes to the 3rd terminal.
+Follow onscreen instructions.
+When done, you can exit with Ctrl-c.
+1. In the 3rd terminal (after exiting previous command): `rosrun teleop_twist_keyboard teleop_twist_keyboard.py cmd_vel:=robot_1/cmd_vel` - Now you can control the second robot same as the first one.
+1. In the 4th terminal: `rostopic echo /robot_1/odom` - Measured position and velocity of the second robot should be continuously printing out in the terminal.

+### Tmuxinator example
+The same example as above can be easily done using [Tmuxinator](https://github.com/tmuxinator/tmuxinator).
+(You must have it installed and also be using custom larics keybindings).
+By running the command below, multiple terminals will open and run the necessary commands automatically.
+You can move between terminals by holding the `Ctrl` key and pressing arrow keys.
+When done, you can press `Ctrl+b` and then `k`to kill all programs and exit.